imaglabs/qcli/README.md

-qcli
+qcli - Qt OpenCL Image processing library
 ====

-C++11/Qt library to facilitate the development of image processing operations in OpenCL.
+QCLI is a C++11/Qt library to facilitate the development of image processing operations in OpenCL.